 Many applications which utilise spectrum falling under the CUS model are technologically very basic.
 The emphasis can often be on low cost, mass market products which are fit for purpose but which involve minimum technical complexity.
-This can potentially result in less efficient use of spectrum if there is insufficient incentive on manufacturers to develop innovative products which would improve sharing capabilities.
+This can potentially result in less efficient use of spectrum if there is insufficient incentive on manufacturers to develop innovative products which would improve sharing capabilities either between CUS applications or between CUS and licensed users.

 Under the R&TTE Directive manufacturers are under an obligation to minimise the risk of harmful interference by deploying 'state-of-art' technology.
 The purpose of this requirement is to try to optimise use of spectrum.
 The effectiveness of such incentives is however a little unclear.
-The RSPG would therefore welcome comments from manufactures and other stakeholders on this point.